 Unfortunately, there’s no one answer to this, as the ‘right’ diet varies depending on your dog’s needs.
-All dogs are omnivores (with the ability to digest both meat and vegetables) which need a balanced diet of proteins, fats, fibre, minerals and vitamins.
+Dogs are omnivores, so have the ability to digest both meat and vegetables.
+Therefore they need a balanced diet of proteins, fats, fibre, minerals and vitamins.
 High-quality dog food is always better than a cheap, low-quality alternative.

-There are various different types of dog food available, but a dry food described as ‘complete’ is usually the best option.
+There are various types of dog food available, but dry food described as ‘complete’ is usually the best option.
 These contain all the nutrients your dog needs in a convenient form that’s easy to store.
-They’re also much better for your dog’s dental health than wet food as they help remove plaque and tartar from the teeth and don’t build up around the gumline.
+They’re also much better for your dog’s dental health than wet food as they help remove plaque and tartar from the teeth.
 Dry food also contains much less water and a higher concentration of nutrients, meaning you don’t need to feed them as much.

-Because of its high water content, wet food can be a good option for dogs who don’t drink enough.
-Similarly, wet food is often much easier to eat for dogs who are recovering from injury or operation.
+Due to its high water content, wet food can be a good option for dogs who don’t drink enough.
+Wet food is also easier to eat for dogs who are recovering from injury or operation.

 Whichever type you choose, always look at the ingredients list.
 These are listed proportionally, and as a general rule, meat should be the first ingredient as it’s the best protein for your dog’s body.
 Avoid foods that use broad terms such as ‘animal derivative’, ‘meal’ or ‘cereals’ in their first few ingredients as these generally indicate a lower quality food.

-Your vet is best placed to offer tailored advice about your dog’s diet, taking into account their age, lifestyle and any existing health conditions.
+Your vet is able to offer tailored advice about your dog’s diet; they will take into account their age, lifestyle, and any existing health conditions.

 Should I stick to the same food throughout their life?

-The right diet can also help support dogs with health conditions.
+There are occasions where dogs need to be fed a special diet to help support health conditions.
 These include dogs with kidney issues, joint pain and arthritis, skin problems, digestive conditions or food allergies.
-If your dog develops any of these conditions during their lifetime, you may need to switch up their food to suit their needs.
+If your dog develops any of these conditions during their lifetime, you may need to switch their food to suit their needs.
 As always, your vet will be happy to recommend the best option.

 How much should I feed my dog?